spacetelescope/hstaxe/docs/hstaxe/file_formats.rst

 Input Object List
 -----------------

-:ref:`sex` This file is a simple ASCII file containing tabulated information about objects to be extracted.
+``sex``: This file is a simple ASCII file containing tabulated information about objects to be extracted.
 It has the same format as a SExtractor 2.x output object catalog.
 The first few lines contain the name and description of each of the columns in the tabulated portion of this